Depart from the U.S. and travel to Italy. The particulars of

 horse race, Il Palio, which occurs twice every year here.

 Siena is the embodiment of a medieval city.
 Its inhabitants

 pursued their rivalry with Florence right into the area of urban planning.

-city of Siena, built around the Piazza del Campo, was created artfully, so as
+entire city of Siena, built around the Piazza del Campo, was created artfully,